ivan-markov-666/cypress-custom-framework/README.md

 There are four folders inside the "cypress/support".
 In "CustomFunctions" - are placed all custom TS functions.
 In "DataDrivenTestingWithExcel" - are placed functions for Data-Driven Testing implementation.
-In "DomainSpecificLanguage-LowLevel", - are placed all functions used for Dimain Specific Language (DSL).
+In "DomainSpecificLanguage-LowLevel", - are placed all functions used for Domain Specific Language (DSL).
 DSL functions from a low level are custom Cypress commands.
 For example, this can be:
 - Selecting an element and verifying that the element is visible and not disabled.
 - Send some text string to input the text element and verify that the text is there (verify that the text was sent).
 - Navigate to the URL and verify that the loaded URL is the same as used.